Novelty in Practice

 Inner wisdom, intuition, gut feelings—these are all different ways of describing the same underlying intelligence.
 It’s a form of knowing that transcends intellectual understanding, a kind of perception that connects us to the deeper mystery of life.
 This is the wisdom of novelty—not in the sense of the latest trend, but in the sense of “aha” moments, where we see the new in the familiar.
 Whether in a yoga pose, a relationship, or within ourselves, this deeper wisdom allows us to rediscover what has always been there.

-Sri Nisargadatta Maharaj speaks to this openness in I Am That when he remarks “After all, liberation is the freedom to discover,” encouraging us to accept life as it comes without demanding it conform to our desires or expectations.
+Sri Nisargadatta Maharaj speaks to this openness in I Am That when he remarks “After all, liberation is the freedom to discover,” encouraging us to accept life as it comes without demanding it to conform to our desires or expectations.
 In yoga, this translates into attempting to be fully present with each element of our practice not as a means to an end but as an experience in itself.
-The posture might feel expansive or restricted, the chant maybe unfamiliar or our favourite the meditation light and easy or constantly challenging our patience, but all of these sensations are part of the practice.
+The posture might feel expansive or restricted, the chant maybe unfamiliar or our favorite, the meditation light and easy or constantly challenging our patience, yet all of these sensations are part of the practice.
 Our task is to appreciate what arises, to experience rather than to arrive at a destination.

 Yet, when novelty wears off, attention often drifts, and learning halts.
 This is where yoga’s many tools can bring us back to the present moment by reigniting that sense of newness.
 Take chanting, for example.
 The sound of *Om*, something so simple and repetitive, never grows stale when we approach it with receptivity.
 Whether it’s the sound of your own voice or the collective hum of a group, chanting offers a fresh opportunity to experience something deeply familiar in a new way.
 Through this practice, we let go of the need to perform or to know and instead become vulnerable to the unfolding experience.